PetersNeuroLab/PetersLab_widefield/README.md

-# widefield
+# Code for processing and loading widefield imaging data
-Code for widefield imaging
+Descriptions to go here